eic/drich-dev/README.md

   - the search pattern is case sensitive
   - this script is just a wrapper for `npdet_info`, run `npdet_info -h` for further guidance
+- use `dawn.sh` to generate a PNG file showing a cross section of all detectors

 ## GDML Output
 - currently we use the CI for this, from the `epic` repository